-While you are reading this, 2.27 billion people are actively using Facebook and even more are active on Whatsapp.
+While you are reading this, 3 billion people are actively using Facebook and even more are active on Whatsapp.
 Together, that’s more than half of the world’s population.
-This giant audience is what makes messengers so interesting for your E-commerce store.
+This giant audience is what makes messenger so interesting for your Ecommerce store.

 What is Messenger Marketing?

 It is really as simple as it sounds, Messenger Marketing opens a new line of communication between businesses and customers.
 These hyper-responsive channels are not just for sending the occasional update but also for reaching out to your customers on a regular basis.
 Send updates to customers about order confirmation, shipping status, post-purchase questionnaires, new products, sales, and more.

 Okay, so we know what it is, but…